Sri Rama Madhava Theertha pratishtha, 300 years old Hanuman

 Saurashtra :

-Saurashtra peninsula is bound on the south and south-west by the Arabian Sea, on the north-west by the Gulf of Kutch and on the east by the Gulf of Khambhat.
-The term Saurashtra is derived from Sanskrit term “Saurashtra” which means ‘a good state’.
+Saurashtra peninsula is bound on the south and south-west by the Arabian Sea, on the north-west by the Gulf of Kutch, and the east by the Gulf of Khambhat.
+The term Saurashtra is derived from the Sanskrit term ‘Saurashtra’ which means a good state.
 The earlier name was Kathiawad, the land of Kathis, who are believed to be the early inhabitants of this region.

+Sitarama Anjaneya Mataalayam, behind alankar theater, Madurai, Tamil Nadu.
 The Saurashtra region has a wide variation due to its topographic conditions.
 The soil of this region is varied and rocky.
-Except for some small pockets of Junagadh, Rajkot and Bhavnagar districts, the remaining part of the region is deficient in rainfall.
+Except for some small pockets of Junagadh, Rajkot, and Bhavnagar districts, the remaining part of the region is deficient in rainfall.
 Due to this particular climate and relief, different types of soils are found in the Saurashtra region.
-The leading crops of Saurashtra are cotton, jowar, bajra, wheat, oilseeds (Such as groundnut caster seeds, seasum) paddy, sugarcane, gram, udad, mag, barley and chana.
-Black and Alluvial soil cover major part of the region and is conducive for groundnut and cotton growing.
+The leading crops of Saurashtra are cotton, jowar, bajra, wheat, oilseeds (Such as groundnut caster seeds, seasum) paddy, sugarcane, gram, urad, mag, barley, and chana.
+Black and Alluvial soil covers a major part of the region and is conducive for groundnut and cotton growing.
 Both Groundnut and cotton grown in this region were special because of the soil condition.
-Cotton grown here was suitable for making thinner threads more or less like that of a silk.
+Cotton grown here was suitable for making thinner threads more or less like that of silk.

 Saurashtra Language: